jasoncolburne/ml-dsa-flutter/README.md

 For web, you can create a service worker capable of performing these operations asynchronously to achieve the same effect.

-These patterns are demonstrated in the example app.
+These patterns are demonstrated in the example directory.

 ## Performance